-Kill La Kill is home to the most powerful women in anime, and I’m not just talking about Ryuko Matoi.
+Kill La Kill is home to some of the most powerful women in anime, and I’m not just talking about Ryuko Matoi.
 The main antagonist (for a major portion of the series), Satsuki Kiryuin, still leaves her distinct mark.

 Who else can double as a student council president and master manipulator?
 None other than Satsuki Kiryuin.
 She’s one of Ryuko’s top rival, but her harsh demeanor, thick eyebrows, and sheer power make her especially remarkable.